We are off to stay on an island where everything is different.

 I do manage to capture staff walking to work – it looks more like they are walking on water!
-Again – it is a different way for staff to arrive to work.
+Again – it is a different way for staff to arrive at work.

 The next thing that is different is the time.
 Time changes here n the island.

-They maximise the natural sunlight, so this takes a bit of getting used to (at first I thought the staff were joking when they asked me “what time” I’d like to arrange our departure ride for the final day!
+They maximize the natural sunlight, so this takes a bit of getting used to (at first I thought the staff was joking when they asked me “what time” I’d like to arrange our departure ride for the final day!

 We are then shown to our cute ‘Banda’.
 I wanted to stay in a Banda in Uganda when we visited the National Parks, but we never managed to finish our planned safari, so now my dream was coming true.
 Another tick off the bucket list!
 And another new and different type of accommodation on our world trip.

 But this ‘Banda’ was different.
 This was luxury ‘Banda’, complete with our own private rear courtyard, and an outdoor shower, that led on to the bathroom.